 - Airports.
 Facial recognition has been already widely implemented by airports to enhance high-security checks and ensure automated aircraft boarding.
 Self-boarding turnstiles powered by facial recognition technology can help avoid bottlenecks at check-in areas, security points, and at boarding gates and accelerate overall boarding processes.
 In this way, by analyzing a passenger’s photo ID, the biometric scanning system can prevent multiple points of failure.

 - Banks.
 For authentication purposes, online and offline banking can be enhanced with facial recognition technology as well.
 In the first scenario, facial recognition systems enhance security enabling access only to authorized employees.
 KYC is a significant concern that facial recognition addresses; and in order to validate the identity of the person performing transactions or applying for the loan, biometric technology can digitize the entire KYC process making it more robust, effective, and perform on a remote basis.
 KYC allows banks to better protect from identity thefts as well as simplify transactional operations for customers.

 - Warehouses.
-To ensure strict access to certain equipment or machinery, warehouse managers can deploy facial recognition access control enabling contactless automated face login.
+To ensure strict access to certain equipment or machinery, warehouse management system users can deploy facial recognition access control enabling contactless automated face login.
 If someone attempts to access without authorization, managers can view the history of the usage logs and detect intruders.